-Ales Debeljak holds a Ph.D. in Social Thought from Syracuse University and is director of the Center for Cultural and Religious Studies at the University of Ljubljana in Slovenia.
-A poet, cultural critic, and translator, he has won the Slovenian National Book Award, the Miriam Lindberg Israel Poetry for Peace Prize (Tel Aviv), and the Chiqu Poetry Prize (Tokyo).
-His books have appeared in English, Japanese, German, Croatian, Serbian, Polish, Hungarian, Czech,Spanish, Slovak, Lithuanian, Finish, Italian, and Romanian translations.
-His recent publications in English include Reluctant Modernity: The Institution of Art and Its Historical Forms (Rowman & Littlefield, 1998), Twilight of the Idols: Recollections of a Lost Yugoslavia (White Pine, 1994), and three books of poetry: The City and the Child (White Pine, 1999), Dictionary of Silence (Lumen, 1999), and Anxious Moments (White Pine, 1994).
-His book The Hidden Handshake: National Identity and European Postcommunism is forthcoming from Rowman & Littlefield in Fall 2004.
-He is general editor of the book series Terra Incognita: Writings from Central Europe, published by White Pine Press.
-Debeljak and his American wife, together with their three children, make their home in Ljubljana.
+Ales Debeljak was a translator, essayist, poet, and cultural critic.
+He earned his PhD in social thought from Syracuse University and he became the director of the Center for Cultural and Religious Studies at the University of Ljubljana in Slovenia.
+He won the Slovenian National Book Award, the Miriam Lindberg Israel Poetry for Peace Prize (Tel Aviv), and the Chiqu Poetry Prize (Tokyo).
+His books appeared in more than a dozen languages.
+His publications in English include Reluctant Modernity: The Institution of Art and Its Historical Forms (Rowman & Littlefield, 1998), Twilight of the Idols: Recollections of a Lost Yugoslavia (White Pine, 1994), and three books of poetry: The City and the Child (White Pine, 1999), Dictionary of Silence (Lumen, 1999), and Anxious Moments (White Pine, 1994).
+Debeljak lived with his wife and three children in Ljubljana until his death in January of 2016.